snimmagadda1/stack-exchange-graphql-server/README.md

 ### Current data pipeline

 I'm probably going to do some refinement and swap to something like an Elastic backend but for now here's the early setup.
-XML dumps published by Stack Exchange are imported into a relational backend using a custom job written with [Spring Batch](https://github.com/spring-projects/spring-batch) on a schedule.
+XML dumps published by Stack Exchange are imported into an indexed relational backend using a job written with [Spring Batch](https://github.com/spring-projects/spring-batch) on a schedule.
 The graphql server reads from this backend to expose Stack Exchange data.
 Expect a minimal amount of latency because this is currently hosted in an App Service, which will spin down during periods of low-usage.
 If this gets some traction, availability will be increased.

 ![Diagram of current processing pipeline](pipeline_current.png)